 Traditional healers have used plants medicinally since time began, and modern herbalists continue to rely on herbs for treating a number of maladies.
-If you’re interested in growing plants with medicinal properties but you lack growing space for an outdoor herb garden, you can grow a variety of medicinal houseplants.
+If you’re interested in growing plants with medicinal properties but lack growing space for an outdoor herb garden, you can grow a variety of medicinal houseplants.
 Read on for a short list of houseplants that heal.

 Growing Houseplants for Medicine